Proguard Oil Tank Insurance

 A proper oil tank insurance policy is the first step in protecting your home and property.
 Proper maintenance and periodic reviews of your coverage are equally essential to ensure that you remain protected and in compliance with the terms of your policy.

-Regular inspection and maintenance It is important to inspect and maintain your oil tank regularly to reduce the risk of leaks or spills.
-Many insurers require periodic inspections as a condition of coverage, so it is important to follow their guidelines.
+Regularly inspecting and maintaining your oil tank is essential to reducing the risk of leaks or spills.
+Many insurers require periodic inspections as a coverage condition, so following their guidelines is important.

-If you suspect a leak, contact your oil supplier and insurance provider immediately.
+Contact your oil supplier and insurance provider immediately if you suspect a leak.
 Early action can help reduce contamination and overall cleanup costs.

-Keep accurate records.
 Keep detailed records of your oil tank inspections, maintenance activities, and any repairs or modifications.
-These records can be invaluable in an insurance claim, as they demonstrate your due diligence in maintaining your oil tank.
+These records can be invaluable in an insurance claim, demonstrating your due diligence in maintaining your oil tank.

 Similarly, suppose you make alterations or modifications to your home that could affect how close your oil tank is to sensitive areas or water sources.
 In that case, you may need to adjust your coverage accordingly.